CoinFabrik/scout-soroban-examples/multi-contract-caller/README.md

 ### `pub fn variable_do_it(env: Env, x: i64) -> Result<i64, CallerError>`

-Depending on the current state's which value, it selects either the adder or subber address and invokes the do_it function through the DoerClient, passing the provided value x.
+Depending on the current state's which value, it selects either the `adder` or `subber` address and invokes the `do_it()` function through the `DoerClient`, passing the provided value `x`.
 This function returns the result of the invoked do_it operation.

-**All this functions interact with ‘Adder’ and ‘Subber’ contracts, that its only function is to change a variable in ‘Storage’ contract**
+**The following functions interact with ‘Adder’ and ‘Subber’ contracts, that its only function is to change a variable in ‘Storage’ contract**

 ### `pub fn do_it(env: Env, storage: Address, x: i64) -> i64`